Codeforces problem solution in C programming language

 Output standard output

-Top-model Izabella participates in the competition.
-She wants to impress judges and show her mathematical skills.
+Izabella participates in the competition.
+She wants to impress judges and show

 Input